unChaz/sci-fi-5e/srd/races/spliced.md

 #### Gene Shifting
 As a bonus action, you can assume a more bestial appearance.
 This transformation lasts for 1 minute, until you die, or until you revert to your normal appearance as a bonus action.
 When you shift, you gain temporary hit points equal to your level + your Toughness modifier (minimum of 1 temporary hit point).
 You also gain additional benefits that depend on your shifter subrace, described below.

-Once you shift, you can’t do so again until you finish a short or long rest.
+Once you shift, you can't do so again until you finish a short or long rest.

 ### Stack Traits